jayjun/dokku/docs/getting-started/troubleshooting.md

 dokku trace on
 ```

-In versions older than 0.3.9, you can create a `/home/dokku/dokkurc` file containing the following :
+In versions older than 0.3.9, you can create a `/home/dokku/dokkurc` file containing the following:

 ```shell
 export DOKKU_TRACE=1
 ```

-This will trace all of dokku's activity.
+This will trace all of Dokku's activity.
 If this does not help you, create a [gist](https://gist.github.com) containing the full log, and create an issue.

 ***

-__Symptom:__ I get the aforementioned error in the build phase (after turning on Dokku tracing)
+__Symptom:__ I get the aforementioned error in the build phase (after turning on Dokku tracing).

   Most errors that happen in this phase are due to transient network issues (either locally or remotely) buildpack bugs.

 __Solution (Less solution, more helpful troubleshooting steps):__

-  Find the failed phase's container image (*077581956a92* in this example)
+  Find the failed phase's container image (`077581956a92` in this example).

 ```shell
 docker ps -a  | grep build
 ## 94d9515e6d93        077581956a92                "/build"       29 minutes ago      Exited (0) 25 minutes ago                       cocky_bell
 ```

-  Start a new container with the failed image and poke around (i.e. ensure you can access the internet from within the container or attempt the failed command, if known)
+  Start a new container with the failed image and poke around (i.e. ensure you can access the internet from within the container or attempt the failed command, if known).

 ```shell
 docker run -ti 077581956a92 /bin/bash